sovisrushain/design-patterns-java/builder-pattern/README.md

 ### Explanation

-1. House Class: This is the product class with private fields and a private constructor that takes a HouseBuilder object.
+1. **House Class:** This is the product class with private fields and a private constructor that takes a HouseBuilder object.
-2. HouseBuilder Class: This static nested class contains the same fields as House and methods for setting these fields.
+2. **HouseBuilder Class:** This static nested class contains the same fields as House and methods for setting these fields.
 Each method returns the HouseBuilder object itself (this), allowing method chaining.
-3. build Method: This method constructs the final House object using the builder's current state.
+3. **build Method:** This method constructs the final House object using the builder's current state.

 ### Usage
+To use the builder to construct a **House** object:

 ```angular2html
 public class BuilderPatternDemo {